rajdas2001/rajdas2001/README.md

 <p align = "center">

 </p>
-<p>Current: I work as a Data Scientist at Wipro with a major focus on Natural Language Processing.
+<p>Current: I work as a Data Scientist at Wipro with a major focus on Generative AI and Natural Language Processing.
    <p>I am an engineer with an avid interest in Generative AI, Large Language Models, Machine Learning, Deep Learning and Data Science from Bhubaneswar, India.
 Apart from these, I love reading Books and Quizzing. <p>